 Includes: Announcements (iWalk, health, safety, environmental, learning, community), Posters, Newsletter Inserts, Tweets for Twitter, Activities & Events Ideas

-Parents: learn 11 Steps you can take to increase your child’s safety walking to school (soon to be available in Spanish, Arabic & French).
+Parents: learn 11 Steps you can take to increase your child’s safety walking to school (also available in Spanish, Arabic & French).

 Two presentations (one for grades K-3 and one for grades 4-8) and presenter instructions are available to teach children about safety when walking, cycling and riding the bus.